-Step 2: Tag-Based Sorting (Advanced)
+Step 2: Configure Sorting Criteria

-Step 3: Name Your Filter
+Step 5: Name The Filter

 Because the name of your filter will be visible to anyone who searches the directory, it’s important to name it something clear and descriptive.
 In the example below, the filters are named to correspond to the state/location tags that were applied to the users.